Cover image: Winter on Flickr

 **A full article and list of surfing events in Taiwan will be coming out soon.

-Getting Inspired & Other Great Resources about Surfing in Taiwan
+Getting Inspired About Surfing in Taiwan

-This wouldn’t be much of an ultimate guide to surfing in Taiwan if we didn’t showcase some of the great write-ups about the surfing scene and experiences from others traveling to the wonderful island
+This wouldn’t be much of an ultimate guide to surfing in Taiwan if we didn’t showcase some of the great write-ups about the surfing scene and experiences from others traveling to the wonderful island.

 - Monster Children’s – A Surfer’s Guide to Taiwan